 Reading at Home

-- The fully decodable reading book from reading practice sessions is taken home to ensure success is shared and to increase reading with fluency.
+- The fully decodable reading book from the reading practice sessions is taken home to ensure that success is shared and to increase reading with fluency.

 - Children are able to choose a second, 'sharing book' to also take home.
 The expectation is that children may not be able to read this book independently and parents will need to share it with their children.
 The purpose of the sharing book is to promote a love of reading and to develop children's vocabulary acquisition.